All Episodes

 It's an honor to speak with you.

-But I attribute it to you, my father and my grandfather, that I've learned the values of conservatism, and once you learn the values of conservatism, seeing all the liberalness in college just makes you proud to be a conservative.
+And once you learn the values of conservatism, seeing all the liberalness in college just makes you proud to be a conservative.

 Not only that, it makes it impossible for the liberals to shake you.

-Uh liberalism is not.
+Liberalism is not.

 Liberalism is one of the most gutless choices you can make.

-You just sit around and feel bad about your country, feel bad about yourself, look for reasons to feel good about it, see suffering, say, ooh, I hate to see that, think you're a good person after you see it, care about a bunch of things you didn't cause, so forth.
+You just sit around and feel bad about your country, feel bad about yourself, look for reasons to feel good about it, see suffering, say, oh, I hate to see that.

-It's it liberalism is so damned easy, it's embarrassing.
+Liberalism is so damned easy, it's embarrassing.

-Teach your kids the right to life.
+You know, teach your kids the right to life.

-Well, you know, you I'll tell you something.
+Well, you know, you, I'll tell you something.

-You've you've you've hit on something here.
+You've hit on something here.

 Try this story.